Jigsaw-Code/outline-apps/cordova-plugin-outline/README.md

     // Returns whether the tunnel instance is active. isRunning(): Promise<boolean>;

-    // Returns whether the proxy server is reachable by attempting to establish
-    // a socket to the IP and port specified in |config|. isReachable(): Promise<boolean>;

     // Sets a listener, to be called when the VPN tunnel status changes. onStatusChange(listener: (status: TunnelStatus) => void): void;
   }